 Value pricing removes that constraint, and rewards efficient and hard work.

 Under this pricing model, you’ll also find you discuss things ahead of time and become more proactive and collaborative with your client.

 It changes your entire discussion and relationship with a client—it’s not based purely on transaction anymore.
 It’s about collaborating and partnering with a client to help them grow and be successful in their business.

 When your mindset and objectives change like this, it will ultimately benefit your practice and your clients.

-If your firm is moving to value-based pricing, you’ll need to have a lot of planning, strategizing and discussion around the move.
+If your accounting services pricing strategy is moving to value-based pricing, you’ll need to have a lot of planning, strategizing and discussion around the move.